← All claims

 2025 · BMC Psychiatry

-observational mixed moderate Process evaluation of the pilot: adherence burden high, dropouts notable — feasibility caveats.
+observational mixed low Process evaluation of the pilot: adherence burden high, dropouts notable — feasibility caveats.

 Ede